riseofthetigers/ROTLive/README.md

 # conky_crickinfo
-Crickinfo for Conky dashboard (LIve score + Full scroreboard)
+Crickinfo with Conky dashboard (Live score + Full scroreboard)

 This widget can be used to view live score on a particular match you interested.